 In this section, the vulnerability of Davison County to each of the hazards profiled is summarized.
 The summary is presented starting with a general county-level overview, and then looking specifically at each of the communities.
-Maps are presented at the end of the section to augment the analysis, showing areas in the county and within each community where vulnerability to flooding exists; the graphic on page 45 showed areas most vulnerable to wildfire.

-Vulnerability to winter storms, summer storms, and drought is not mapped, as those hazards are likely to occur in all areas of the county more or less equally.
-Because of this, the vulnerability summaries for the communities are similar, although differences in the built environment within each community do affect their vulnerability to these hazards.
+Maps are presented at the end of the section to augment the analysis, showing areas in the county and within each community where vulnerability to flooding exists.
+The graphic on page 45 showed areas most vulnerable to wildfire.
+Vulnerability to winter storms, summer storms, and drought is not mapped, as those hazards impact all areas of the county more or less equally.